HelloAlex4/redirect-tracker-from-xls-file/README.md

 When running the code, you will be prompted to input the path to the excel file which contains the URLs you wnat to track.
-The excel file needs to be Formated the same way as the example file [a relative link](Example.Urls.xlsx)
+The excel file needs to be Formated the same way as the example file given.